JedWatson/react-select/README.md

 	Property			|	Type		|	Description
 :-----------------------|:--------------|:--------------------------------
-	addLabelText		|	string		|	text to display when allowCreate is true allowCreate			|	bool		|	whether to allow values not in options asyncOptions 		|	func		|	function to call to get options autoload 			|	bool		|	whether to auto-load the default async options set backspaceRemoves 	|	bool		|	whether pressing backspace removes the last item when there is no input value
+	addLabelText		|	string		|	text to display when allowCreate is true allowCreate			|	bool		|	allow new options to be created in multi mode (displays an "Add \<option> ?" item when a value not already in the `options` array is entered) asyncOptions 		|	func		|	function to call to get options autoload 			|	bool		|	whether to auto-load the default async options set backspaceRemoves 	|	bool		|	whether pressing backspace removes the last item when there is no input value